 The best credit card with cash back bonus rewards is the Amex Blue Cash Preferred Card because it gives 6% cash back on $6,000 spent per year at U.S. supermarkets, along with unlimited 3% cash back at U.S. gas stations and 1% cash back everywhere else.
 Blue Cash Preferred requires good credit.
-It charges a $95 annual fee.
+It charges no annual fee the first year, $95 after.

 For people who don’t want to pay an annual fee, the Amex Blue Cash Everyday card is a good alternative.
 Blue Cash Everyday offers 3% cash back on $6,000 spent per year at U.S. supermarkets.
 And it gives unlimited 2% cash back at U.S. gas stations and select department stores, plus 1% everywhere else.
 Like the Preferred card, it requires good credit for approval.

 There are tons of cash bonus credit cards that offer you money for meeting a spending requirement in the first few months.
 These cards are a good way to get a hefty rebate on your purchases at the start, especially if they also have no annual fee.
 But it’s important to remember that initial bonuses are just that – initial.
 You’ll want to choose a card that provides great everyday perks even after you earn the bonus.… read full answer

 Chase Freedom Unlimited®

 Some cash bonus credit cards offer the same cash back rate on all purchases.
 Other cards give even higher earning rates in certain bonus categories – for example, gas or groceries.

 This information is accurate as of August 2019.
 Terms apply.